 Power of prayer and the Word for members facing depression

-When disciples are in touch with, rather than avoiding, repressing or numbing, their emotions, we can encourage them to turn to prayer and the Word to help them through depression.
+When small group members are in touch with, rather than avoiding, repressing or numbing, their emotions, we can encourage them to turn to prayer and the Word to help them through depression.
 This has to be done in a discerning and timely manner as it would be counterproductive for someone unprepared.
 In the appropriate context, prayer and meditation on scripture and God’s truth is effective and helpful.
 There is power in God’s Word and presence to renew our minds and heal our emotions, heart and soul.

 Being a safe community

 I have seen how an authentic community can support a person powerfully.
 A client that I had counselled was tragically raped and dealing with post-traumatic stress.
 This client’s resilience moved me.
 She progressed very well in counselling and, at the same time, I saw how the safe and authentic community she was in contributed significantly to her healing and recovery.

 This client shared, “I think having a safe and authentic community helps me to know that I am not being judged for what I went through as I learnt to accept myself.
 They were willing to offer help when I needed, and accompany me when I was afraid of being alone many times during that period.”